 How does PayPal notify when a chargeback is filed against a seller?

-Why do some of the chargebacks take a long time even after payment has been received?
+Why do some chargebacks take a long time, even after receiving payment?

-There are certain laws and credit card issuer policies, which allow the buyers to file chargebacks within weeks or months after the initial transactions take place.
+Specific laws and credit card issuer policies allow buyers to file chargebacks within weeks or months after the initial transactions occur.

 Where can I get all the information about chargebacks?

-To get help during the chargeback process, you can take a look at the Chargeback Guide of PayPal.
-Also, the Paypal Resolution Center offers a step-by-step guide on how to respond to a chargeback that is filed with a credit card company.
+To get help during the chargeback process, look at the Chargeback Guide of PayPal.
+Also, the Paypal Resolution Center offers a step-by-step guide on responding to a chargeback filed with a credit card company.